Afraim/Afraim/README.md

-<h1 align="center">Hi 👋, I'm Md.
-Afraim Bin Zahangir</h1>
+# Hi 👋, I'm Md.
+Afraim Bin Zahangir
-<h2 align="center"><b>💼Branch Teacher Leader, Timedoor Academy Bangladesh</b></h2>
+## 💼 Branch Teacher Leader, Timedoor Academy Bangladesh
+## 💼 Lecturer, Department of CSE, United College of Aviation Science and Management
-<h2 align="center"><b>🎓MSCSE in Data Science from United International University (UIU), Shatarkul, Dhaka</b></h2>
+### 🎓 MSCSE in Data Science from United International University (UIU), Shatarkul, Dhaka
-<h3 align="justify">🎓Graduate from the Department of Computer Science and Engineering (CSE) at the University of Liberal Arts Bangladesh, Beribad, Dhaka (ULAB). </h3>
+### 🎓 Graduate from the Department of Computer Science and Engineering (CSE) at the University of Liberal Arts Bangladesh, Beribad, Dhaka (ULAB).

-<h3 align="justify">With interests in Application Development, Game Development, Robotics, and Automation based projects, my achievements range from Electronic Projects to Sci-Fi Story Writing.
+#### With interests in Application Development, Game Development, Robotics, and Automation-based projects, my achievements range from Microcontroller based Electronic Projects to Sci-Fi Story Writing.

-Currently, I am searching my true passion and I am liking the field of Teaching.
-I like to guide people on the path that I have taken.</h3>
+Currently, I am searching for my true passion, and I am liking the field of Teaching.
+I like to guide people on the path that I have taken.

 - 🔭 I have worked on **"Water Advanture of Tory the Turtle"** the HTML5 video game (https://afraim.itch.io/underwater-adventure-of-tory-the-turtle)

 - 🔭 I have worked on **"Pencil"** an Android Social Media App (currently on hold)

-- 👨‍💻 Visit my Website <b>https://afraim.github.io/Afraim-Zahangir/index.html</b>
+- 👨‍💻 Visit my Website <b>[https://afraim.github.io/Afraim-Zahangir/index.html](https://afraim.github.io/Afraim-Zahangir/index.html)</b>

 - 📧 Reach me via **afraim.zahangir@gmail.com**